SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

 ### HTTP Basic authentication

-The [HTTP Basic](https://swagger.io/docs/specification/authentication/basic-authentication/) authentication scheme takes an encoded (not encrypted) username and password from the `Authorization` header.
+The [HTTP Basic](https://swagger.io/docs/specification/authentication/basic-authentication/) security scheme takes an encoded (not encrypted) username and password from the `Authorization` header.
 @simply-openapi/controllers will decode the credentials and pass your authenticator an object containing the `username` and `password` properties.

 ```typescript